LES J. WEINSTEIN, ESQ.

 EXPERIENCE AND SPECIALTIES

-During Mr. Weinstein's tenure in the Antitrust Division, he had responsibilities for cases in the pharmaceutical, chemical, automotive and electronics industries, including United States v.
+USDOJ-Antitrust Division: Responsible for cases in the pharmaceutical, chemical, automotive and electronics industries, including United States v.
 Ely Lilly, et al., United States v.
-General Motors which was resolved in a companion civil action in the Supreme Court in United States v.
+General Motors and companion civil action in the Supreme Court in United States v.
 General Motors; and U.S. v.
 Singer Manufacturing Company (trial and appeal).
-In addition, he was the principal attorney in the bringing of United States v.
-Monsanto and Farbenfabriken Bayer (MOBAY), the first successful government antitrust case challenging technology joint ventures.
+Principal attorney in United States v.
+Monsanto and Farbenfabriken Bayer (MOBAY), the first successful government antitrust case challenging technology joint ventures as being anti-competitive.

-After leaving the U.S. Department of Justice Antitrust Division, Mr. Weinstein moved to California and entered private practice.
-His law practice is focused on antitrust, intellectual property and other complex commercial disputes.
-He obtained extensive litigation and trial experience in patent and antitrust cases, including class actions in the state and federal courts, and in federal MDL cases.
-He also handled a client’s defense in a major product liability case (e.g., In re Agent Orange) and was the primary lawyer in significant real estate fraud cases brought by a financial institution.
-He serves as an AAA and International Chamber of Commerce designated arbitrator.
-He is currently a partner in Squire, Sanders & Dempsey’s Los Angeles office.
+Retired partner, Squire, Sanders & Dempsey.
+Private law practice focused on antitrust, intellectual property and other complex commercial disputes, with extensive litigation and trial experience in patent, unfair competition and antitrust cases, class actions in the state and federal courts, ITC and federal MDL cases.
+He also defended a major product liability case (e.g., In re Agent Orange) and was the primary lawyer in significant real estate fraud cases brought by California financial institutions.

-In 1995, Mr. Weinstein conceived and was instrumental in bringing one of the first RICO cases - and the first one of significance – challenging the abuse of patents in a patent licensing and enforcement program (Mitsubishi Electric Corporation v.
-Lemelson (D.Nev.)).
+Mr. Weinstein conceived of and was instrumental in bringing one of the first RICO cases - and the first one of significance – challenging the abuse of patents in a patent licensing and enforcement program (Mitsubishi Electric Corporation v.
+Lemelson, (D.Nev.).

 U.S. v.
 General Motors, (criminal antitrust)